 NS5 - Has a major role in RNA replication

 The E protein interacts with the cellular receptor, and virions are endocytosed into the dendritic cells.
 Subsequently, epidermal dendritic cells and lymph channels disseminate virions.
 After invasion in the host, Kupffer cells (fixed liver macrophages) are infected within 24 hours.
+Yellow fever is primarily viscerotropic, with the liver being the most affected organ.

 The infection quickly disseminates to the kidneys, lymph nodes, spleen, and bone marrow.
 Renal failure occurs as renal tubules undergo fatty change and eosinophilic degeneration, likely due to direct viral effect, hypotension, and hepatic involvement.